A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Discussion: difficulties, overview, and related literature

 The second way in which the formulation \eqref{eq:PV_M_min0} helps us is with regard to regularity.
 Indeed, while differentiating \eqref{eq:PV_M} would prove challenging due to the presence of Heavisides, differentiating that same equation in the form of \eqref{eq:PV_M_min0} is now straightforward.
 It tells us that $ u = \partial_i p$ solves

-where we have used the notation ${(v \otimes w)}_{ij} = v_i w_j$ for any two vectors $v$ and $w$.
-In particular, since the coefficient matrix $A = I - \frac{1}{2} H_u e_3\otimes e_3$ is uniformly elliptic, we may use the tools from de Giorgi's regularity theory to deduce the sharp regularity result for $PV_e$-and-$M$ inversion recorded in the second part of \fref{Theorem}{thm:wp}.
-We note that the regularity theory presented in \fref{Section}{sec:wp} is classical albeit difficult to find in detail in the literature.
+In particular, since the coefficient matrix $A = I - \frac{1}{2} H_u e_3\otimes e_3$ is uniformly elliptic, we may use the tools from de Giorgi's regularity theory to deduce the regularity result for $PV_e$-and-$M$ inversion recorded in the second part of \fref{Theorem}{thm:wp}.
+Here we have used the notation ${(v \otimes w)}_{ij} = v_i w_j$ for any two vectors $v$ and $w$.
+We note that the regularity theory presented in \fref{Section}{sec:wp} is difficult to find in detail in the literature.
 References \cite{vasseur} and \cite{cafarelli_vasseur} are excellent introductions to the simplest setting in which de Giorgi tools bear fruition, when there is no forcing, and \cite{han_lin} contains a version of the regularity theory presented here but without proof.
 The argument presented in detail here emphasizes how to adapt the classical de Giorgi result to the case of nonzero forcing through the use of the Campanato characterisation of H\"{o}lder continuity.
-We hope that this presentation can serve the community by filling that expository gap in the literature.
 Note also that \eqref{eq:diff_PV_M} provides another way of answering our first question of whether or not $PV_e$-and-$M$ inversion is truly elliptic: the ellipticity of the coefficient matrix $A$ discussed above answers that question in the affirmative.
+A final remark on the regularity theory is that it is of key importance for applications.
+Indeed, one often seeks to identify the quantities which jump across the interface and the quantities which remain continuous across that interface.
+The regularity theory we develop allows us to identify these quantities, most notably determining that the gradient of the pressure is H\"{o}lder continuous across the interface.

 In the last section of this paper we provide some computations on how to smooth out $PV_e$-and-$M$ inversion.
 These computations help understand why analysing the ellipticity of $PV_e$-and-$M$ inversion directly from \eqref{eq:PV_M} is quite subtle, and they are also of independent interest.
 Indeed, they provide fertile ground for further analysis: when solving $PV_e$-and-$M$ inversion numerically, it may be beneficial to first solve the smoothed-out version, and then let the smoothing parameter decrease to zero.
 It also remains to be seen whether the smoothed out interfaces are close to the true interface -- this would be guaranteed if we had $C^{1,\,\alpha}$ estimates on the distance between the smoothed out minimizers and the true minimizer.
 As a first step we provide $H^1$ estimates here.